mia-platform/documentation/docs/development_suite/set-up-infrastructure/runtime-environments.md

 }
 ```

-Every link specifies a path that is going to be concatenated to a base url defined in the environment host if their `isBackoffice` properties match.
-This means that you only specify the path of these links once, and the system is going to automatically generate the correct links based on the environments, which will be shown in the table.
-In case you have multiple hosts for the same environment, the links you will have one link for each host of each environment.
+Every link specifies a path that is going to be concatenated to a base URL defined in the environment host if their `isBackoffice` property matches.
+This means that you only need to specify the path of these links once, and the system will automatically generate the correct links for the environment, which will be shown in the table.
+In case you have multiple hosts for the same environment, you will get one link for each host of each environment.

-In case your link has an `isBackoffice` property set to a value which doesn't match any of the hosts `isBackoffice` property, then a default value will be displayed.
+In case your link has an `isBackoffice` property set to a value which doesn't match any of the hosts `isBackoffice` property values, then a default value will be displayed.

 :::info
-If `isBackoffice` is not set in host property, it is considered to be falsy in this case.
+If the `isBackoffice` property is not set, it is considered to be falsy.
 :::

 More specifically, the defaults based on the link types are:

-* **Documentation**: the host with `isBackoffice` property set to `false` concatenated with `/documentations/api-portal`
+* **Documentation**: the host with `isBackoffice` property set to `false` concatenated with `/documentations/api-portal`;
-* **CMS**: the host with `isBackoffice` property set to `true`
+* **CMS**: the host with `isBackoffice` property set to `true`;
-* **Application**: no default value is present
+* **Application**: no default value is present.

 The `custom` element can be named as you wish, and you can have any number of custom links.
 The name you write in the configuration will be the label of the link in the table.